 Director, Katherine Low, chaplain and assistant professor of religion

-The Interfaith Explorations Gateway offers students meaningful encounters with a variety of religious, spiritual, and philosophical traditions and pathways.
+The Coexist Gateway offers students meaningful encounters with a variety of religious, spiritual, and philosophical traditions and pathways.
 Through cooperative activities and events, students witness the multiple ways in which people of faith live according to shared values.